fulveland/fulveland/_posts/travels/2015-06-08-igualda-tanneries-and-museum.md

 The fourth room was all about water.
 I'm not quite sure how it was supposed to fit in with the whole leather theme, but it was cool to see a lead pipe and a sand filter from our early attempts to automate our water supply.

-If you visit the Igualda museum — and you really should if you're in the Barcelona area — be sure to swing by their high-street on your way out.
+If you visit the Igualada museum — and you really should if you're in the Barcelona area — be sure to swing by their high-street on your way out.
 For such an industrial town, they have a very vibrant (and scrumptious) downtown.
-I wish I could have spent several days here; I feel that I only caught the slightest whiff of all that Igualda has to offer.
+I wish I could have spent several days here; I feel that I only caught the slightest whiff of all that Igualada has to offer.